wp-plugins/sz-google/readme.txt

 == Changelog ==

 <a href="http://wordpress.org/plugins/sz-google/changelog/">English</a> - <a href="http://goo.gl/jMOcQ">Italiano</a> - <a href="http://goo.gl/6G8dH">Español</a> - <a href="http://goo.gl/WwtPs">Français</a> - <a href="http://goo.gl/VHbwt">Deutsch</a>

+= Version 1.6.6 =
+* Fix: Remove get_called_class() not run on PHP 5.2.
+* Fix: Change and add fix to modules google plus.
+* Fix: Change and add fix to modules google panoramio.
+* Fix: Change and add fix to modules youtube.
+* Fix: Change and add fix to modules google groups.

 = Version 1.6.5 =
 * Feature: Add Google+ link HEAD section for author.